• Skip to primary navigation

 Ice cube tray - simply pour any smoothie left into an ice cube tray and freeze for future use.
 Just defrost and re blend when you wish to drink it or add to another smoothie when you don't have any frozen fruit.

-Ice lolly moulds - fancy a healthy popsicle?
-Pour your smoothie into lolly moulds and freeze for a healthy frozen treat.
+Ice lolly moulds - fancy a lighter popsicle?
+Pour your smoothie into lolly moulds and freeze for an alternative frozen treat.

 Fridge - the smoothie will last for 24 hours in the fridge, just re-blend when you wish to drink it.